Overview

 Triggering an outbound call

-In an outbound simulation, your agent is responsible for starting the simulated call.
-This can be done in two ways: HTTP Endpoint (Suggested) By setting up an outbound call HTTP request, Roark can automatically start your outbound tests for you - giving you the benefits of scheduling and concurrency control.- Setup an HTTP request on the agent endpoint that will be used in the simulation
+By setting up an outbound call HTTP request, Roark can automatically start your outbound tests for you - giving you the benefits of scheduling and concurrency control.- Setup an HTTP request on the agent endpoint that will be used in the simulation

 - Whenever a simulation is started for this agent endpoint, Roark will make the specified HTTP request passing in the provisioned phone number as